JamesWoolfenden/learn-terraform/docs/aws-subnet.md

-# Creating a Sub-net in AWS
+# Creating a Subnet in AWS

-The Terraform below is almost the most minimal Terraform configuration to create one sub-net.
+The Terraform below is almost the most minimal Terraform configuration to create one subnet.
-A sub-net is a division of a VPC in one Availability Zone.
+A subnet is a division of a VPC in one Availability Zone.

 There is therefore a dependency to a VPC & its vpc_id and it has a smaller CIDR block, here, of 256 IPs.